Sure (mobile network operator)

-Airtel-Vodafone Limited is a mobile network operator located in Jersey and Guernsey (Channel Islands), and regulated by the Channel Islands Competition and Regulatory Authorities.
+Sure, officially Sure by Beyon and formerly Airtel-Vodafone Limited is a mobile network operator located in Jersey and Guernsey (Channel Islands), and -until it was disbanded- regulated by the Channel Islands Competition and Regulatory Authorities.
 Until 2024, it was a joint venture between Bharti Airtel and Vodafone Group Plc.

 In March 2008, nine months after first launching in Jersey, Airtel-Vodafone expanded operations to Guernsey.
 In November 2024, the firm was acquired by Sure, a subsidiary of Beyon located in the Channel Islands.